AMC Ambassador: 1965

-American Motors' management decided that the Ambassador could once again accept a standard six-cylinder engine, since its full-size competitors (e. g.
+American Motors' management decided that the Ambassador could once again be available with a standard six-cylinder engine because its full-size competitors (e. g.
 Bel Air and Impala, Ford Custom 500 and Galaxie, as well as Plymouth Fury) came with six-cylinder engines as standard equipment.
-They, therefore, appealed to a wider range of customers than the Ambassador was getting.
-Also, since the Classic was now smaller and styled differently, the Ambassador six-cylinder would not threaten to cannibalize Classic 6 sales, which were the company's sales volume leaders.
+They, therefore, appealed to a broader range of customers than the Ambassador was getting.
+Also, since the Classic was now smaller and styled differently, the Ambassador six-cylinder would not cannibalize Classic six sales, which were the company's sales volume leaders.
 The changes were on target as sales of the repositioned Ambassador more than tripled.

 The standard six-cylinder engine now featured larger valves making them the same as on the V8s.
-The front seatbacks were redesigned to offer additional legroom for rear-seat passengers with the popular reclining front seats now having 7 positions, compared to the 5 before.
-New Bendix disc brakes with power assist were now optional.
+The front seatbacks were redesigned to offer additional legroom for rear-seat passengers with the popular reclining front seat backs now having seven positions, compared to the previous five.
+Front Bendix disc brakes with power assist were now optional.

-Popular Mechanics classified the Ambassadors as family cars describing the prototypes as solid, comfortable, and running "majestically".
+Popular Mechanics magazine classified the Ambassadors as family cars describing the prototypes as solid, comfortable, and running "majestically".
 Motor Trend magazine tested an Ambassador convertible with a Twin-Stick overdrive transmission and found it commendably economical, averaging 16.4 mpgus over 1000 mi run, and noting that ...
 "Traveling comfort was the Ambassador's biggest selling point, along with its exceptionally powerful Bendix duo-servo drum brakes ...With the thin bucket seats that recline, driver and passengers can enjoy a high degree of riding comfort...
 Many passers-by commented on the car's good looks...
 Our summary: a nice, comfortable, quiet, well built family automobile that rather neglects the performance market."

-Tom Magliozzi, one of the brothers hosting the Car Talk radio talk show owned a black 1965 AMC Ambassador convertible that he called my "sleek black beauty" and wanted another one when asked "if you could have any car, new or old, what it would be?
+Tom Magliozzi, one of the brothers hosting the Car Talk radio talk show, owned a black 1965 AMC Ambassador convertible that he called my "sleek black beauty" and wanted another one when asked "if you could have any car, new or old, what it would be?